Food Network Celebrity Chef Maneet Chauhan Shares Her Favorite Wines to Pair With Indian Cuisine

 After graduating UC Davis Viticulture and Enology program, Tyler Klick joined Redwood Empire Vineyard Management in 1997 on the grounds crew and eventually worked himself up to his present position as co-owner and viticulturist.
 Tyler oversees all traditional and specialty viticulture for REVM and also handles estimating, budgeting and overall construction projects.
 He is passionate about the environment and is actively involved in creek restoration projects and certification programs such as Fish Friendly Farming, CCOF, Organic Certifiers, and Certified CA Sustainable Winegrowing.
 Tyler led REVM to become the first certified sustainable vineyard management company in the State of California, where they farm about 2,000 acres.
 He is proud of REVM’s commitment to organic and sustainable farming practices, making sure that any property REVM manages is environmentally better when they are done.
 I invite you to drink in this fascinating episode with Tyler Klick.

-Posted in Articles | Comments Off on Tyler Klick Knows – And Grows – Wines From The Ground Up
+Posted in Podcasts | Comments Off on Tyler Klick Knows – And Grows – Wines From The Ground Up

 Winemaker Mark Mazzoni Has Some Very ‘Concrete’ Ideas On How To Make Unique Wines at Zialena